official-wizard/metron-comics/readme.md

 ```
 ---

+## Tips

+- It's recommended to implement a cache system to prevent re-querying!

+---

 ## Credentials
 To gain your credentials to access the API you must create an account on https://metron.cloud, the username and password you use is what will be used to access the API!